kildealab/RadiSeq/README.md

 ### Getting started

-1. Download the latest version of SDD-NGS_Simulator
+1. Download the latest version of radiSeq_Simulator
-2. Unzip the downloaded SDD-NGS_Simulator file
+2. Unzip the downloaded radiSeq_Simulator file
 3. Download the generic human reference genome [(click here to download)](https://ftp.ensembl.org/pub/grch37/current/fasta/homo_sapiens/dna/Homo_sapiens.GRCh37.dna_rm.primary_assembly.fa.gz)<br>
    Save the downloaded file in the 'NGSSimData' directory under the name `'Human_reference_genome.fa.zip'`.
-5. Compile SDD-NGS_Simulator:
+5. Compile radiSeq_Simulator:
-   * `cd path/to/SDD-NGS_Simulator`
+   * `cd path/to/radiSeq_Simulator`
    * `make`

 Ignore any warnings that you might see.

 ### Running a test
-Run the test sequencing to check if the SDD-NGS_Simulator is working fine.
+Run the test sequencing to check if the radiSeq_Simulator is working fine.
 You can run the test using the command:
-<br> `./SDD_NGSSimulator ./inputfiles/TestParameters.txt`
+<br> `./radiSeq ./inputfiles/TestParameters.txt`

 A successful test run will generate FASTQ output files and a run summary file in a folder called 'output'.